 “Flee from sexual immorality.
 Every other sin a person commits is outside the body, but the sexually immoral person sins against his own body.”
 (1Corinthians 6:18)

-So the Song of Solomon shows us what sex is meant to be like, even for us with our broken sexuality and our less-than-perfect marriages.
+Song of Solomon shows us what sex is meant to be like, even for us with broken sexuality and our less-than-perfect marriages.
 There is great hope for us.
 For all of us.
-No matter where we are or where we’ve been sexually.
+No matter where we are or what our sexual histories look like.
 God has the power to replace shame with innocence, hurt with trust, boredom with sensual passion, selfishness with tenderness, sexual addictions with healthy chastity.
-In the end the Bible not only has a high view of sex, but also has a high view of God’s ability to heal our sexual problems, mistakes, and sins.
+In the end, the Bible not only has a high view of sex, but also has a high view of God’s ability to heal our sexual problems, mistakes, and sins.